Frequently Asked Questions

 - What other compulsory papers are there?

-In Part II of the degree the compulsory papers are Law of Contract (30 points), Law of Torts (30 points), Property Law (30 points), Judicial Review (15 points), and Intellectual Property (15 points).
-In Part III the compulsory papers are Criminal Law (30 points) and Company Law (15 points).
-In Part IV the compulsory papers are Civil Litigation, Arbitration and Dispute Resolution (15 points) and Legal Ethics (15 points).
+In Part II of the degree the compulsory papers are Law of Contract (30 points), Law of Torts (30 points), Constitutional Law (15 points), Real Property (15 points), Trusts (15 points) and Company Law (15 points).
+In Part III the compulsory papers are Criminal Law (30 points), Judicial Review of Administrative Action (15 points), Advanced Private Law (15 points) and Public International Law (15 points).
+In Part IV the compulsory paper is Legal Ethics (15 points).

 - How many elective papers can I do?

-You can choose up to 165 points of law electives – this would normally be made up of 11 (15 point) electives.
-It is possible for you to substitute 30 points from any other approved AUT undergraduate degree course for law elective papers.
+You can choose up to 150 points of law electives – this would normally be made up of 10 (15 point) electives.
+It is possible for you to substitute 30 points from any other approved AUT Level 7 papers for law elective papers.

 - What elective papers are there?